 When our Constitution's Framers wrote our national charter more than two centuries ago, they recognized that "the true principle of a republic is, that the people should choose whom they please to govern them."
 2 The Debates in the Several State Conventions on the Adoption of the Federal Constitution 257 (Jonathan Elliot ed., 1836) [hereinafter "Elliot's Debates"].
-This republican design is reflected in numerous aspects of the Constitution's text and structure.
-The Framers were deeply suspicious of partisan manipulation of the electoral process, and they wrote into the Constitution's text and structure protections against partisan gerrymandering and other similar abuses in federal elections.
+The Framers were also deeply suspicious of partisan manipulation of the electoral process.
+They knew that "those who have power in their hands will not give it up while they can retain it.
+On the [c]ontrary we know they will always when they can rather increase it."
+1 The Records of the Federal Convention of 1787, at 578 (Max Farrand ed., 1911) [hereinafter Records of the Federal Convention].
+Aware of the dangers of faction, they wrote into the Constitution's text and structure protections against partisan gerrymandering and other similar abuses in federal elections.
+Concerns about partisan efforts to manipulate the rules of our democracy are thus as old as the Constitution itself.